FREE International Shipping on Selected Products! - Shop Now >>

-Traditional Chinese medicine (TCM) Physician Chee Siow Xian, from the Eu Yan Sang clinic located at Novena Specialist Centre, believes that this is the reason why people nowadays are unhealthier.
+Traditional Chinese medicine (TCM) Physician Chen Yan Fang, from the Eu Yan Sang TCM Wellness clinic located at Royal Square @ Novena, believes that this is the reason why people nowadays are unhealthier.
 “People are eating too much processed foods, not achieving work-life balance and facing computers all the time,” she explains.

 “Living in a heavily polluted environment will also cause toxins to increase.”